Telecommunications Equipment Trading License in Dubai: Cost and Requirements

 Select an office or flexi-desk package

-Pay the applicable registration and licence fees
+Pay the applicable registration and license fees

-Receive your trade licence and begin operations
+Receive your trade license and begin operations

 Licensing and Compliance Requirements